dagl200/unleash/website/docs/reference/integrations/datadog.md

 - feature-environment-variants-updated
 - feature-potentially-stale-on

-> *) Deprecated, and will not be used after transition to environments in Unleash v4.3

-#### Parameters {#parameters}
+#### Parameters

 Unleash Datadog integration takes the following parameters.

 - **Datadog Events URL** - This is an optional property.
 The default URL is https://api.datadoghq.com/api/v1/events.
-If you are not not using the US1 [Datadog site](https://docs.datadoghq.com/getting_started/site/), you'll need to change this.
+If you are not using the US1 [Datadog site](https://docs.datadoghq.com/getting_started/site/), you'll need to change this.
 Some instances and their URLs are:
   - EU: https://app.datadoghq.eu/api/v1/events
   - US1: https://app.datadoghq.com/api/v1/events
   - US3: https://us3.datadoghq.com/api/v1/events